What Are Executive Functions? Practical Tips for Parents to Boost Their Child’s Skills

 Conclusion

-You can help your child improve executive functioning by setting realistic expectations, establishing structured routines, and using tools like visual supports and mindfulness techniques.
+You can help your child strengthen their executive function skills by setting realistic expectations, establishing structured routines, and using tools like visual supports and mindfulness techniques.

-As you implement strategies for developing executive functioning skills, you equip your child with the tools they need to succeed.
+As you implement strategies for developing executive function skills, you equip your child with the tools they need to succeed.